-Before the appointment of an official committee of unsecured creditors and its counsel, pursuant to Bankruptcy Rule 1007(d) service shall be made upon either (i) the holders of the debtors' twenty (20) largest unsecured claims or (ii) in a jointly administered Chapter 11 Case, the consolidated list of the debtors' [at least] thirty (30) largest creditors.
+Before the appointment of an official committee of unsecured creditors and its counsel, pursuant to Bankruptcy Rule 1007(d), service shall be made upon either (i) the holders of the debtors' twenty (20) largest unsecured claims or (ii) in a jointly administered Chapter 11 Case, the consolidated list of the debtors' [at least] thirty (30) largest creditors.

-- a.
-Filing Requests for Documents Requires Email Address.
-A request for service of papers pursuant to Bankruptcy Rules 2002 (each, a "2002 Notice Request") filed with the Court shall be deemed proper if and only if it includes the following information with respect to the party filing such request: (A) name; (B) street address; (C) name of client(s), if applicable; (D) telephone number; (E) facsimile number, if applicable; and (F) either (i) electronic mail (or email) address or (ii) a certification in compliance with Part II.B.2.b infra. - b.
-Certification Opting Out of Email Service.
-Any individual or entity filing a 2002 Notice Request who does not maintain (and cannot practicably obtain) an email address and thereafter cannot receive service by email must include in the 2002 Notice Request a certification to that effect (the "Certification").
-The Certification shall include a statement certifying that the individual or entity does not maintain an email address and (B) cannot practicably obtain an email address at which the individual or entity could receive service by email. - c.
+- c.
 Failure to Include Email Address or Certification.
-If a 2002 Notice Request fails to include an email address or a Certification, within 5 business days after the filing of the Notice Request, the Debtors shall forward a copy of these Chapter 11 Procedures to such party specifically requesting an email address.
+If a 2002 Notice Request fails to include an email address or a Certification, within five (5) business days after the filing of the Notice Request, the Debtors shall forward a copy of these Chapter 11 Procedures to such party specifically requesting an email address.
 If no email address or no Certification is provided in response to such request, such party shall not be added to the 2002 List and shall not be served with copies of pleadings and documents filed in the Chapter 11 Case unless such pleadings and/or documents directly affect such party. - 3.
 Affected Entities.
 This group shall be comprised of all entities with a particularized interest in the subject matter of the particular court filing (each, an "Affected Entity"). - C. Maintaining the 2002 List.
 The Unless the Claims Agent has been authorized by the Court to maintain the 2002 List in lieu of the debtors, the 2002 List must be filed by the debtors within three (3) days after the petition date.
-A revised list must be filed seven (7) days after the initial 2002 List if any revisions are necessary if any revisions are necessary.
+A revised list must be filed seven (7) days after the initial 2002 List if any revisions are necessary.
 At least every 15 days during the first 60 days of the Chapter 11 Case, and thereafter at least every 30 days, until confirmation of a proposed chapter 11 plan or conversion of the Chapter 11 Case to another chapter, the debtors or the Claims Agent shall maintain and update the 2002 List by: (a) making any additions and deletions as necessary; (b) filing an updated 2002 List with the Court; (c) serving the updated 2002 List on the parties listed thereon; (d) filing a proof of service; and (e) simultaneously with the filing of the 2002 List, posting an updated version of the 2002 List on the Case Website (as defined herein). - D. Service of Motions.
-With respect to filings for which particular notices are required to be served on all creditors and parties in interest, including Bankruptcy Rules 2002(a)(2)-(6), 4001, 6004, 6007, or 9019, parties shall serve all such filings only on the appropriate Service List by email, or by paper copy if an exemption is granted, and in accordance with the following procedures, unless otherwise ordered by the Court: In the case of the use, sale, or lease of property pursuant to section 363 of the Bankruptcy Code, on all creditors, parties in interest and, where applicable, equity security holders;
+With respect to filings for which particular notices are required to be served on all creditors and parties in interest, including Bankruptcy Rules 2002(a)(2)-(6), 4001, 6004, 6007, or 9019, parties shall serve all such filings only on the appropriate Service List by email, or by paper copy if an exemption is granted, and in accordance with the following procedures, unless otherwise ordered by the Court: - in the case of the use, sale, or lease of property pursuant to section 363 of the Bankruptcy Code, on all creditors, parties in interest and, where applicable, equity security holders; - in the case of abandonment of property, on each entity asserting an interest in that property; - in the case of a motion for relief or modification of the automatic stay, on each entity asserting a lien or encumbrance on the affected property; - in the case of a motion relating to the use of cash collateral or obtaining credit, on each party asserting an interest in the cash collateral or a lien or other interest in property upon which a lien or encumbrance is proposed to be granted;